8 Ways to Style the Shadow DOM

 <link href="https://unpkg.com/m-@3.2.0/dist/m-.css" rel="stylesheet">

 That global stylesheet is of course applied to the DOM, but can we get it to also apply to shadow DOM?
-How?
-Yes we can and there's four ways to do it.
+Yes and there's four ways to do it.

 1. Inherited Styles

-Some styles will actually automatically penetrate shadow DOM and be inherited by default.
-You don't have to do anything.
+Some global styles will actually automatically penetrate shadow DOM and be inherited by default.

 In order for a style to be inherited and apply to an element, it must come from a parent.
-That means any ancestor of shadow DOM along the DOM tree all the way up to body or html must have explicitly set an inheritable property (the full list of those properties is here).
-For example, Mdash sets a default text color on body and color is inherited, so it applies to all elements on the page including shadow DOM:
+That means any ancestor of shadow DOM along the DOM tree all the way up to body or html must have explicitly set an inheritable property.
+The official list of inheritable CSS properties is here.
+For example, Mdash sets a default text color on body:

 body {